MichaIng/DietPi-Docs/docs/software/gaming.md

     3. Click create new server on the left hand side of screen
     4. Enter a server name, then click create new server at the bottom
     5. Your server will now be visible at the bottom of the dashboard screen, select it
-    6. In the dropdown boxes `Change profile to:` and `Change runnable jar to:` select the entry which contains the server version number you downloaded in profiles
+    6. In the drop down boxes `Change profile to:` and `Change runnable jar to:` select the entry which contains the server version number you downloaded in profiles
     7. Click accept EULA
     8. Click accept EULA again
     9. Click Start